groegercesg/QueryBridge/README.md

 python3 sql_to_pandas/sql_to_pandas.py --file sql_to_pandas/queries/6.sql --output_location postgres_query_6 --name q6_pandas.py --query_planner Postgres --planner_file postgres_connection.json
 ```

-This will run the *6.sql* file in the Postgres database we have created prior, retrieve a query plan and then convert this query plan to Pandas.
+This will run the *6.sql* file in the PostgreSQL database we have created prior, retrieve a query plan and then convert this query plan to Pandas.
 By default the tool creates diagrams of each of the query plans it encounters, Pandas tree for Query 6 may look similar to this:

 ![Pandas Query 6 Tree](readme_images/pandas_query6_tree.png)